Nonamenable subforests of multi-ended quasi-pmp graphs: Preliminaries

 \begin{lemma} If $f : (X,G) -> (Y,H)$ is a finite-to-one graph homomorphism, in particular if $f$ is the inclusion of a subgraph, then the induced map $\^f$ exists, and restricts to a map $\partial^G X -> \partial^H Y$. \end{lemma} \begin{proof} As $X \ni x -> \xi\in \partial X$, $f(x)$ cannot cluster around a vertex $y \in Y$, since $A := f^{-1}(y) \subseteq X$ is finite and so $\^{X \setminus A}$ is a neighborhood of $\xi$ which $f$ maps to $Y \setminus \{y\}$.
 It remains to rule out the possibility that $f(x)$ clusters around two distinct ends $\zeta_1, \zeta_2 \in \partial Y$.
 Indeed, let $\^A \subseteq \^Y$ be a clopen set such that $\zeta_1 \in \^A \not\ni \zeta_2$, with $A \subseteq Y$ boundary-finite.
 Since $f$ is a graph homomorphism, $f$ maps the inner boundary of $f^{-1}(A)$ into that of $A$; since $f$ is also finite-to-one, $f^{-1}(A)$ thus has finite boundary, and so either $\^{f^{-1}(A)} \subseteq \^X$ or its complement is a neighborhood of $\xi$, but not both, which means $f(x)$ cannot cluster around both $\zeta_1 \in \^A$ and $\zeta_2 \in \^Y \setminus \^A$ as $x -> \xi$. \end{proof}

 \begin{example} If $R$ is the infinite ray graph $0 -- 1 -- 2 -- \dotsb$ on vertices $\#N$, then an injective graph homomorphism $f : (\#N,R) -> (X,G)$ takes the unique end of $R$ to an end of $G$.
-It is easily seen that every end of $G$ can be approached along a ray in this way; thus, ends may be equivalently represented as certain equivalence classes of rays. \end{example}
+This recovers the correspondence with the ray-based definition of ends, as in \cref{rmk:ends-otherdef}. \end{example}

 \begin{example} Even for the inclusion $\iota : (X,G) -> (Y,H)$ of a subgraph, with either the same vertex set $X = Y$ and a subset of edges $G \subseteq H$, or the induced subgraph $G = H|X$ on a subset of vertices $X \subseteq Y$, there is no reason for the induced map $\^\iota : \partial^G X -> \partial^H Y$ to be injective.
 The square lattice graph on $Y = \#Z^2$ is one-ended; by removing either vertices or edges, we can turn it into a tree with $2^{\aleph_0}$ ends. \end{example}